“Do the best you can until you know better. Then when you know better, do better.”

-I’m thankful for the opportunity to begin branching out on my own, creating this community – where I can express my passion around advocating for natural childbirth, promoting peaceful parenting, eating real food, living a holistic life, and more!
+Today, I’m thankful for the ability to work independently within a broader community.
+Here, I express my passion around advocating for natural childbirth, promoting peaceful parenting, eating real food, living a holistic life, and more!

-It’s been nearly 10 years since I felt my life hit rock bottom.
+It’s been over years since I felt my life hit rock bottom.

 I’m now a Nutritionist who also happens to be a home-birthing, extended-breastfeeding, organic-home-cooking, holistic mama.

 I didn’t see my life taking the turns it has – but I am so glad it did!
 If I’ve learned anything in my life, it’s that there is always a silver lining.